BigSamu/Buda_Spread_API/README.md

 ### Prerequisites

-`Python3` and a `pip3` are required for the setup of this simulation.
+For setting up your local environment `Python3` and a `pip3` are required for running the API locally.

-For easy management of packages and environments `pipenv` is used.
-For installing this tool globally run:
+For easy management of packages and environment `pipenv` is used.
+To install this tool globally run:

 ```sh
 pip3 install pipenv
 ```

-> **NOTE:** At the time of the implementation of this project, `Python v3.10.11`, `pip v23.0` and `pipenv v2023.2.4` were used.

 <!-- 3.2) Installation -->
 <!-- ----------------------------------------------------------------------- -->